jdcloudcom/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"IoT Core Official Release",
 		"name":"IoT Core Official Release",
-		"description":"IoT Core is a premium of JD Cloud Internet of Things Platform, by which users can select appropriate IoT products and functions to deploy in users’ own VPCs in order to satisfy their personalized IoT demands.
-80% off promotion, welcome to use.", "id":2463
+		"description":"IoT Core is a premium of JD Cloud Internet of Things Platform, and instances are deployed in VPC Virtual Private Cloud customized by users to help users complete JD Cloud Onboarding of devices, device management, device data acquisition and processing, and IoT application integration fastly.
+Forward and dump the processed data to JD Cloud's other services by rule engine, such as JCQ and ES.
+Currently, 80% off promotion for the products, welcome to use.", "id":2463
 	},
 	{